B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/AdaptLoci.rst

     -o, --output-directory
         (Required) Path to the directory to which files will be stored.

+    -tf, --training-file
+        (Optional) Path to the Prodigal training file that will be included in the directory of the adapted schema.

     -c, --cpu
         (Optional) Number of CPUs to run BLAST instances.